 We are hooked to the udder and there is no sign of detachment.

-I’m not saying this to be an asshole, I’m saying this because knowing the hard truth now and making conscious decisions is far better than learning it at the end and wishing you had known sooner.
-Don’t you think?
+I’m not saying this to be a jerk, I’m saying this because knowing the hard truth now and making conscious decisions is far better than learning it at the end and wishing you had known sooner.

 Give these a try instead:

 Warning: Some non-dairy-looking spreads may contain milk solids, so always read the ingredients label.
-They are tricky bastards!
+They are sneaky on there!
 Be careful.

 Let me know in the comments below how this article affected you.

 Pacific Standard article about the flaws in the study above: Saturated Fads: Butter is Back Only Because Our Biases Remain